juanje/docker-node-chrome/README.md

 ## Usage

 The containers will run the command `node` as user **node** by default.
-It's always good idea to run yours contaniners as non-root user.
+It's always good idea to run yours containers as non-root user.

 You can use it in a CI tool (the main use for this image) or for local testing.
 If you want to test your local code against a specific version of Node, this can help:
 ```